DavidBK/shampoo/Node/Call-Of-Duty.md

 1. Create a database connection.

-   - Connect to the database using the connection string from env var.
+   - Connect to the database using the connection string from ENV var.
    - The connection should be established before the server starts listening.
    - The connection should be closed when the server stops listening.